nest-desktop/nest-desktop/docs/deployer/deploy-openstack.rst

   packer build nest-desktop.json

-5. Start an instance on bwCloud dashboard and it will have a public IP of the virtual machine.
+5. Start an instance on the bwCloud dashboard and it will have a public IP of the virtual machine.

 |